-A n outdoor wheelchair is a wheelchair with tracks in place of wheels.
+An outdoor wheelchair (OWC), also called an all-terrain wheelchair, is a wheelchair with tracks in place of wheels.
 People often say it looks like a wheelchair with tank tracks.
 For anyone who uses a wheelchair, one could think of a OWC as a pair of hiking boots.
 OWCs are designed to be used on trails in Wisconsin year-round.
 How has the equipment been used?
 For outdoor concerts, bird watching, fishing, camping, at the county fair, at the conservancy, a wedding in the marsh, outdoor field trips, outdoor excursions, and much more…

 Also, organizations and schools can reserve it for their outdoor events.
 If you know of someone who would benefit from using the OWC, please share this page with them.

 Our OWC includes an adjustable attachment arm for outdoor activities, which can be used as a rail for photography, fishing, spotting scopes, shooting sports; pretty much any activity where it might be useful to rest something in front of or next to you.

 The Trackchair can be checked out for use at Riveredge Nature Center, but it can also be used offsite as well.
 AAW’s model for accessing a community OWC is unique!
 For off-site use, the Trackchair is transported in an enclosed trailer.
 People are invited to take the equipment where they want to participate in outdoor activities and we allow free use with a minimal deposit.
 We do require a signed liability waiver, survey, pictures/video and that’s it!

 In order to check out the Outdoor Wheelchair the following is required:

 - The Outdoor Wheelchair is free to use, but a deposit of $50 is required.

 - We recommend printing/filling out the required forms in advance prior to picking up and returning the OWC.